benjamin762/reseplanerare/README.md

 The application will show all your planned travels.

 To add a new one fill out the form and click the add button.
+The weather will show automatically.

+Click delete to delete a travel plan.

+Click edit to open the edit form and make your changes, then click save.
+If you changed your mind click cancel to ignore the changes.